bob134552/LeagueLore/README.md

 - Add in item builder and rune/ mastery information.
 - Slideshow for each champions available skins.
 - Add in recommended builds for champions.
+- Sort by type of champion (mage, assassin etc.).

 ## Technologies Used